apache/pulsar-site/docs/reference-pulsar-admin.md

 ```

 ### `update-partitioned-topic`
-Update existing non-global partitioned topic.
+Update existing partitioned topic.
 New updating number of partitions must be greater than existing number of partitions.

 Usage